EDUCBA Logo

 1. Companies can see what is the optimal point of production for them and what is the level of production which minimize their cost

-2. If they need additional fixed cost due to increase in demand etc., companies can analyze what should be production quantity, so that the fixed cost addition will not shoot up their average total cost.
+2. If they need additional fixed costs due to an increase in demand etc., companies can analyze what should be production quantity so that the fixed cost addition will not shoot up their average total cost.

-3. Companies can use this concept to plan and increase the capacity of production so that they are utilizing their resource well
+3. Companies can use this concept to plan and increase production capacity to utilize their resource well.

 Average Total Cost Formula Calculator